mert-o/FlappyBird/README.md

     -- Easy to Hard: the gap size gets smaller in harder modes.
     -- Arcade: the game gets faster and the gap size gets smaller by time.
     **NOTE**: Difficulties are only working in Pipes/Pipes and Stars modes.
+- Adding new words for balloons:
+    -- Simply go to the words.txt and add new word by "[b]word" if you want the word to appear on blue balloons or "[r]word" if you want the word to appear on red balloons.
+    -- Remember to add words line by line.
 - Landmarks: Demonstrates which landmarks on a face the mediapipe library is using by drawing on the player's face.

 ### Building Standalone Executable (Windows 10):